South Fulton, Georgia: Government

-South Fulton operates with a weak mayor form of government.
-According to the National League of Cities, a weak mayor government includes a powerful council with both legislative and executive authority.
-The mayor is not truly the chief executive and has limited power.
-The council can prevent the mayor from supervising city administration.
-South Fulton's mayor votes only in case of a tied council vote. khalid kamau was elected Mayor of South Fulton in 2021.
+South Fulton operates with a weak-mayor form of government, meaning that the mayor's executive powers are limited, and the council can prevent the mayor from supervising city administration.
+South Fulton's mayor votes only in the case of a tied council vote.
 The council is primarily responsible for creating and adopting policy via ordinances, resolutions, and amendments.
-Council members also approve proposed projects, services, events, and purchases above a certain dollar amount.
+Council members also approve proposed projects, services, events, and purchases above a specified dollar amount.
 South Fulton's city manager, who reports to the council, manages the city's day-to-day operations and supervises department heads.